tmobile/magentaA11y/_checklist-native/table-row-button.md

 - A scrolling, single-column row or list of rows that can be divided into sections or groups
 - You should use a native component rather than custom, because it will announce the correct built-in screen reader output for free

+## Android

 ### Name

-- Name describes the purpose of the control and matches the visible label, which can all be grouped together in the tablerow in an accessibilityLabel
+- Name describes the purpose of the control and matches the visible label, which can all be grouped together in the table row in an accessibility label

 ### Role

-- **iOS**
-  - UITableViewCell
-  - Use Link Trait if the user is taken out of the app to a URL
+- Add header trait to table rows that describe a section if needed and do not make header row interactive
-- **Android**
+- **Android View**
   - Use an interactive RecyclerView
   - Should be coded as a list, if more than one row
-- **Table Rows as headings**
-  - Add Header Trait to table rows that describe a section
-  - Do not make row interactive
+- **Android Compose**
+  - Use regular `Column` for a table row with short list, and `LazyColumn` for the long list of items.
+For the row to behave as button role, use `modifier.clickable` with role of `role.Button`

 ### Groupings

 - Group text label/ images/controls together in one swipe
 - Only one interactive control can be in the swipe

-- **iOS**
-  - The table row is designated as a container
-  - Only the container class is an accessible element
-- **Android**
+- **Android View**
   - ViewGroup
   - Set the container object's android:screenReaderFocusable attribute to true, and each inner object's android:focusable attribute to false.
 In doing so, accessibility services can present the inner elements' content descriptions/names, one after the other, in a single announcement.
+- **Android Compose**
+  - In `item` or `items` composable of the table, the `modifier.clickable` with the role of button will group the internal components automatically.

 ### State

-- **iOS**
-  - Active: isEnabled property
-  - Disabled: UIAccessibilityTraitNotEnabled.
-Announcement: dimmed
-  - Announcement: Selected/"double tap to select" for row with a checkmark
-- **Android**
+- **Android View**
   - Active: android:enabled=true
   - Disabled" android:enabled=false.
 Announcement: disabled
   - Announcement: Selected/ "not selected" for row with a checkmark
+- **Android Compose**
+  - Active: `enabled=true`
-- **Accordion/Collapsible rows**
+  - Disabled: `enabled=false`
-  - Values are the future state - "expands"/"collapses" - iOS and Android
-  - Android sometimes announces "double tap to expand list"

 ### Focus

 - Only manage focus when needed.
 Primarily, let the device manage default focus.
 - Consider how focus should be managed between child elements and their parent views.
-- **iOS Options**
-  - accessibilityElementIsFocused
-  - isAccessibilityElement - Yes, if the element can respond to user input
-  - To move screen reader focus to newly revealed content: UIAccessibilityLayoutChangedNotification
-  - To NOT move focus, but announce new content: UIAccessibilityAnnouncementNotification
-- **Android Options**
+- **Android View**
   - android:focusable=true
   - android=clickable=true
   - Implement an onClick( ) event handler for keyboard, not onTouch( )